obvonage/deved-platform/content/blog/en/background-blur-replace-using-the-vonage-video-api.md

 outdated: false
 replacement_url: ""
 ---
 It goes without saying that virtual meetings have a different vibe from in-person meetings.
 One of many reasons for this is a lack of a shared environment.
 Since everyone's location (and thus, what's going on in their background) is different, it can be a source of distraction for participants.
+Moreover, participants may want to protect their privacy during video calls without having to relocate, which may not always be practical.

 One solution is to blur the background of participants so that their face is in focus.
 This retains their natural background environment whilst reducing the detail to make it less distracting.
 Another solution is to replace the background with another image, which can then be applied to some or all participants.
 The advantage of this approach is that an appropriate background setting can be used depending on the tone and nature of the meeting.
+For example, if a video call is a meeting between people from different organizations, a logo or standardized background can be applied to each of the organization’s representatives, for clarity.

 Both of these solutions can be easily applied to your Vonage video application by adding just a few lines of code.
 This article will walk you through how to apply these filters with a step-by-step guide using a minimal example.